 Cloud-First, Modernized Infrastructure Supports Move from Print-First to Web-First Digital Learning

-Our client is a leading, large non-profit organization whose mission is to expand access to higher education.
+Our client is one of the largest not-for-profit EdTech companies in the world whose mission is to expand access to higher education.
 One of the programs they offer is a Math and English Language Arts instructional curriculum designed for students from middle school through twelfth grade.
 For client confidentiality, we’ll refer to this program as Flourish.
 Flourish prepares students for college and careers by providing electronic eBook content and related educational materials in a cohesive online experience.
 Individual school districts purchase access to Flourish’s products, providing their suite of online educational tools and materials to their teachers and students.

 In 2012, Flourish decided to bring their print-first experience online, moving content to the web to expand their content offering.
 Their existing platform faced many issues, leading the non-profit to engage with JBS in Spring 2017 to rearchitect the existing platform from print-first to a web-centric, digital experience.
 JBS implemented a new agile development process, updated their software development technologies, and modernized their application infrastructure.
 One of the most important factors in this modernization effort was the decision to go with a “cloud native first” mentality, using AWS as the cloud provider.
 JBS leveraged all the scaling, performance, fault-tolerance, and cost benefits of the cloud and architected the right AWS services into the delivered solution.
 This stabilized their infrastructure, updating the application to meet industry best practices and security standards while allowing for more rapid development.